 As the world navigates the fourth industrial revolution, entrepreneurs and small businesses in South Africa cannot afford to be left behind.
-In a case of “adapt or die”, cloud and AI accounting are offering businesses and accountants the competitive edge and the opportunity to be at the forefront of the digital revolution.
+In a case of “adapt or die”, AI and cloud accounting are offering businesses and accountant firms the competitive edge and the opportunity to be at the forefront of the digital revolution.

 What is cloud accounting?